xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+7, 2023
+   * Complete Activity 1.6.2.
+Let me know if you want to present it.
+   * Keep working on Week 4 Assignment in WileyPLUS.
+Aim to complete it by the end of Wednesday.
+   * Watch [this](https://youtu.be/tBnTJGOlQd8) video to review interpretation of first derivative, and [this](https://youtu.be/k8fzHeA6teA) video to review interpretation of second derivative.

+ * Feb.
 6, 2023
    * Complete the question that was left at the end of the class.
    * Start to work on Week 4 Assignment in WileyPLUS.

  * Feb.
 2, 2023
    * Finish the handout on sketching graphs of derivatives.
 They will help you prepare Quiz 3.
    * Watch [video](https://youtu.be/bubLif5V2Pk) to review graph sketching of derivatives.